buff-sudo/Smyles-Station/docs/daily/faq.md

 ### Q: The Settings button doesn't appear.
 Where is it?

-**A:** The Settings button (�) is at the bottom center of the welcome screen (the screen with the big Play button).
+**A:** The Settings button (�) is at the top right of the welcome screen (the screen with the big Play button).
 If you're in a game session, end the session first.

 ---